 Periorbital cellulitis

 Periorbital cellulitis occurs when a wound near the eye becomes infected.
 It causes severe under-eye swelling, pain, and inflammation.
-According to a 2020 article, it is most common in children and is often due to trauma or sinusitis.
+It is most common in children and is often due to trauma or sinusitis.

 This condition requires medical treatment to prevent damage to the eyes and other organs.
-According to the AAO, treatment may include drainage, surgery to remove dead tissue, and antibiotics.
+Treatment may include drainage, surgery to remove dead tissue, and antibiotics.

 Lymphoma

 Lymphoma is a type of cancer that can affect the eye area in rare cases.
-According to the Survey of Ophthalmology, a person with lymphoma will experience swelling and a visible lump or tumor.
-Doctors may treat lymphoma using radiotherapy or chemotherapy.
+According to a 2017 review, a person with lymphoma will experience swelling and a visible lump or tumor.
+Doctors may treat lymphoma using radiation therapy or chemotherapy.

-Swelling under both eyes may have a variety of causes, such as:
+Swelling under both eyes may have a variety of causes.

 Bags under the eyes